shoeffner/mthesis/src/gaze_library.md

 ### \Gaze{}'s application programming interface

-The example program `where_people_look` from last section was developed before the +API for \Gaze{} was settled.
-This helped to find out which functionality is needed for an eye or gaze tracking experiment and allowed to design the +API in a behavior driven way.
+The example program `where_people_look` from the last section was developed before the +API for \Gaze{} was settled.
+This helped to find out which functionality is needed for an eye or gaze tracking experiment and allowed to design the +API in a behavior-driven way.
 The tasks in \Cref{tab:gazeapi} were observed during the implementation of `where_people_look` and implemented in \Gaze{}.